Yadgir: Culture and religion

 In Yadgir, there are many spiritual places, e.g., Mayllapur Mallayya.
 The temple of Shree Kshetra Mouneshwara in Tinthani in Surapura Taluka attracts more than 100,000 devotees every year.
 In Gurmitkal is situated the famous Mata Manikeshwari temple.
-The sofi sarmast durga is in the village of Sagar in the Shahapur taluka.
-The Durga attracts thousands of people in the urus. and Darga Shah Jeewan Shah is located near the Gunj area of Yadgir.
+The sofi sarmast Darga is in the village of Sagar in the Shahapur taluka.
+The Darga attracts thousands of people in the urus. and Darga Shah Jeewan Shah is located near the Gunj area of Yadgir.

 Irrigation

 Agriculture in the district is mainly rainfed.
 The net area irrigated to the net area sown is 38%, which is above the state average of 24%.
 Krishna, Bhima and Dhoni rivers flow through the district.
 The irrigation projects in the district are Hattikuni and Soudagar.
 There are 36 lift irrigation schemes and 445 minor irrigation tanks in the district.

 History

 The town was part of the empire of the Western Chalukyas from the 10th to the 12th centuries.
 The name Yadgir (historically Yetagiri) is derived from its early medieval rulers, the 'Yadavas'.
 Their establishments were on a hill ('giri' in Kannada means hill).
 Major economic development of the city took place under Philip Meadows Taylor, the British administrator of the principality of Shorapur.